 The third house, Gjirokaster’s Ethnographic Museum, is located in Palorto Quarter on the site of Enver Hoxha’s birth house.
 After the original structure burnt down, it was replaced with a model house that mirrors the town’s Ottoman-era buildings.

 Like other house museums in the region, it’s a window onto 19th-century Albanian life.
-Inside the four-story home, you’ll find a historical display of costume, textiles and household objects – but absolutely nothing that references the former dictator.
-Entrance costs 200 lek.
+Inside the four-story home, you’ll find a display of costumes, textiles and household objects.
+The didactics here are very in-depth and well written.
+You will learn a lot about the city of Gjirokaster, its festivals and customs.

 A stone castle atop a mountain.